gnivler/PanicSystem/README.md

 Panicked Pilots by default, experience -15 to their hit chances, and are 5% more likelier to be hit due to improper piloting.
 They roll for ejection every time they're hit while in this state.

 ## Special Cases
-When your lance is inspired, pilots are guaranteed to recover a panic state.

 Pilots with one point of HP left or are the last survivor in their lance will always roll for ejection when they receive an attack, no matter what.

 ## Configuration